 Yom HaShoah Ceremony 2022

-The ceremony of Yom HaShoah is a date chosen by the State of Israel for the commemoration in memory of the victims of the Holocaust and the heroes of the Jewish Resistance during the Second World War, it takes the form of an uninterrupted public reading of 24 hours, day and night.
+The ceremony of Yom HaShoah is a date chosen by the State of Israel for the commemoration in memory of the victims of the Shoah and the heroes of the Jewish Resistance during the Second World War, it takes place in the form of an uninterrupted public reading of 24 hours, day and night.

-Of the 76,000 names inscribed on the Wall of Names, the names of the people deported from France are pronounced one by one.
-Some 200 people, former deportees, parents, volunteers, children... will read in turn, from the lists from Serge Klarsfeld’s Book of the Deportation Memorial (Association of the FFDJF), the names of "those whose only name remains" (Simone Veil).
+Of the 76,000 names inscribed on the Wall of Names, the names of those deported from France are pronounced one by one.
+Some 200 people, former deportees, parents, volunteers, children... will take turns to read, from the lists from the Memorial Deportation Book of Serge Klarsfeld, (published by the Association of FFDJF), the names of "those whose only name remains" (Simone Veil).

-The ceremony is open to the public on the forecourt of the Shoah Memorial from 7 PM to 1:45 AM and then from 6 AM to 7 PM.
+The ceremony is open to the public on the forecourt of the Shoah Memorial from 7 p.m. to 1:45 a.m., then from 6 a.m. to 7 p.m.

 Testimony of Isabelle Choko, former deportee.

-Event carried out under the aegis of the Foundation for the Memory of the Shoah, in partnership with Judaism on the Move (JEM), the association of the Sons and Daughters of the Jewish deportees of France (FFDJF) at the initiative of this ceremony, and the Consistory of Paris.
+Event organized under the aegis of the Foundation for the Memory of the Shoah, in partnership with Judaism in Movement (JEM), the association of the sons and daughters of the Jewish deportees of France (FFDJF) at the initiative of this ceremony, and the Consistory of Paris.

-Read the opening speech by François Heilbronn, Vice-President of the Shoah Memorial
+Read the opening speech of François Heilbronn, vice-president of the Shoah Memorial

 Review the testimony of Isabelle Choko, a former deportee during the opening ceremony

-New things!
-Participate in the meetings around Yom HaShoah
+What’s new!
+Take part in the events around Yom HaShoah

 Meeting – 80 years after the Vel d'Hiv.
-History and memory of the raid today
+History and memory of the roundup today

 MeetingTestimonies of Berthe Badehi and Sylvie Benilouz